2.2 - Electrons, bonding and structure Flashcards

 D = 10

-Define ionic bonding and draw a diagram
+Define ionic bonding

-Electrostatic attraction between positive and negative ions
+electrostatic attraction between + and - ions

 Why do ionic substances usually exist in the solid state?

-Giant ionic lattices have oppositely charged ions strongly attracted in all directions
+giant ionic lattices have oppositely charged ions strongly attracted in all directions

 Describe the melting point, solubility and electrical conductivity of ionic compounds

-High melting point due to strong electrostatic forces of attraction between oppositely charged ions
+- high MP = strong electrostatic forces of attraction between oppositely charged ions

 Define covalent bond